fioccajohn/portfolio/README.md

 ### Statistics and Machine Learning
 - What can we learn about [penguins](https://github.com/fioccajohn/portfolio/blob/main/Penguins.ipynb) from the Palmer Penguins dataset?

+### Forecasting
+[Time Series Analysis](https://github.com/fioccajohn/portfolio/blob/main/Forecasting.ipynb) with naïve benchmarks, SARIMA with Statsmodels, and automated forecasts with Prophet and Nixtla Statsforecast.
+For this data, my trustworthy SARIMA model outperforms all others.

 ### Business Applications
 - What's our probability of [hitting quota](https://github.com/fioccajohn/portfolio/blob/main/HittingQuota.ipynb)?